RoyBaram/OS_SMASH/README.md

 # OS_SMASH
-repo for first wet assignment in course OS Architecture
+A small model of a shell (SMASH = small shell), built as an assignment in OS course